jennnh/4G_COVID-19_Challenge/README.md

 **Note**

-The mallet-2.0.8 need to be in the same folder with the code so that the code can run.
+Please put mallet-2.0.8 in the same folder with the code so that the code runs sucessfully.

 **Next Steps**
 - Adding emoji analysis to the text analysis